Financial Aid Consumer Information

 Free Application of Federal Student Aid (FAFSA)

 A need analysis document published by the Department of Education.
-Information is sent to the Central Processing Service (CPS) for an analysis of the expected family contribution (EFC).
-Students receive a Student Aid Report (SAR) which shows the results of the analysis.
+Information is sent to the FAFSA Processing Service (FPS) for an analysis of the Student Aid Index (SAI).
+Students receive a FAFSA Submission Summary which shows the results of the analysis.
 Federal aid may only be awarded based on the official results of the FAFSA.

-Students are not required to provide copies of SAR's to George Fox University since we receive electronic copies via EDExpress.
+Students are not required to provide copies of the FAFSA Submission Summary to George Fox University since we receive electronic copies via EDConnect.
 The institutional copy is called the Institutional Student Information Record (ISIR).

 Federal Direct Loan Application (Subsidized and Unsubsidized)